-Human Remains Analysis and Cremains
+Human Remains Analysis

 Dr. Snow is an expert in the analysis of the biological profile of decomposed, mummified, burned, skeletonized, incomplete, commingled, and fragmentary remains.
 He can quickly determine whether bones are human and whether they are forensically significant, which can save law enforcement many hours at the scene.